Summer Strings Camp

 in a Beautiful Setting

-As part of the 2026 ICCA Chamber Music Festival, Session 2 :: Summer Strings invites students grades 6-12 to work with professional musicians and pedagogues from across the country, including members of the Nashville Symphony Orchestra, at this week-long camp directed by Hoi Ting Davidson and Jenaesha Browder.
+As part of the 2026 ICCA Chamber Music Festival, Session 2 :: Summer Strings invites students entering 6th through 12th grades to work with professional musicians and pedagogues from across the country, including members of the Nashville Symphony Orchestra, at this week-long camp directed by Hoi Ting Davidson and Jenaesha Browder.

-This intensive program offers each student the opportunity to rehearse and perform in chamber groups with a focus on fundamentals, classical reertoire, lesson and masterclasses with faculty, and an orchestral intensive all culminating in a final concert at the end of the week.
+This intensive program offers each student the opportunity to rehearse and perform in chamber groups with a focus on fundamentals, classical repertoire, lessons, and masterclasses with faculty all culminating in a final concert at the end of the week.

 All middle and high school strings players with at least two years of playing are welcome (violin, viola, cello, and string bass).

-A recording of each camper playing a scale of their choice an excerpt of a solo or piece they have been working on recently.
-Videos should be no longer than 2 minutes and are due by July 25th.
+To help us form the best chamber experience, submit a one to two minute video of the student playing a scale of their choice and a selection of a solo or piece you have been working on due by July 1st.
 They may be submitted via email to education@icicle.org.

 2026 Summer Stings Faculty